Skip to main content

 Since 2006

 However, a low-risk option is not always the most effective.
-Notebooks and sticky notes are used in distinct ways after distribution.
+Notebooks and sticky notes are used differently after distribution.
 If the objective is sustained and meaningful use rather than mere acceptance, the selection becomes significant.
+This analysis evaluates the actual usage patterns of notebooks and sticky notes in Australian workplaces and events, and identifies which item provides greater practical value in various contexts.

 The difference between notebooks and sticky notes